 Enrolment at the SHS level has recorded significant improvement especially in 2017/2018 on account of the introduction of government's free SHS flagship programme.
-Due to the programme, about 90,000 additional students were enrolled in 2017/2018 academic year.
+Due to the programme, about 90,000 additional students were enrolled in 2017/2018 academic year, and increased to 181, 000 for the 2018/2019 academic year.
 The current challenges facing secondary education is inadequate infrastructure to accommodate all the additional students.
-As an interim measure, government introduced a double track system to manage overcrowding.
+As an interim measure, government introduced a double track system to cope with the sharp increase in demand for enrolment in Senior High Schools.